Anikcse18/Attendance_System/README.md

 3. Face Recognition.
 4. Automatic attendance count and save on the CSV file.
-5. Attendance Preview Dashboard(Not fully functional Yet)
+5. Attendance Preview Dashboard(Not fully functional Yet) You can see the interface Image by clicking this link https://drive.google.com/drive/folders/1mYoqEFXz5Rp7KHzt2vPrrgaxpSqje7ha?usp=sharing